 The Commissioner may resign from office by a signed notice of resignation addressed to the Governor and the resignation takes effect on the day on which the notice is received by the Governor or on such later day as is specified in the notice.

-58. Suspension and removal of Commissioner
+58. Suspension and removal

 (1) If the Governor is satisfied that the Commissioner —

-(a) is physically or mentally incapable of performing the duties of the office of Commissioner;
+(a) is physically or mentally incapable of performing the duties of the office of Commissioner; or

 (b) has shown incompetence or neglect in performing those duties; or